Separator

 Target Market Exercise

-Research should happen not only at the concept stage of your business, but as an ongoing commitment as your company grows.
+Research should happen not only at the concept stage of your food business, but as an ongoing commitment as your company grows.
 You will have different objectives for each research initiative and that will drive what information you’re looking for or hoping to find.

 Example: Following is some guidance for defining your target audience.
 You can research different aspects of the criteria and often determine how they co-relate to each other.